rui314/mold/docs/glossary.md

 similar to `tar`.
-A static library contains the symbol table which offers a quick way to look up an object file for a defined symbol, but mold does not use the static library's symbol table. mold doesdn't need a symbol table to exist in an archive, and if exists, mold just ignores it.
+A static library contains the symbol table which offers a quick way to look up an object file for a defined symbol, but mold does not use the static library's symbol table. mold doesn't need a symbol table to exist in an archive, and if exists, mold just ignores it.

 See also: DSO (dynamic library)